-12.1.6.1.
+13.1.7.1.
 Stand-alone Server

 A stand-alone server can be a workgroup server or a member of a workgroup environment.
-A stand-alone server is not a domain controller and does not participate in a domain in any way.
-The following examples include several anonymous share-level security configurations and one user-level security configuration.
-For more information on share-level and user-level security modes, refer to Section 12.1.7, "Samba Security Modes".
+A standalone server is not a domain controller and does not participate in a domain in any way.
+The following examples include several user-level security configurations.
+For more information on security modes, see Section 13.1.8, "Samba Security Modes".